upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

-# Synthesis: Coverage Across Families of Approaches
+# Synthesis: Coverage across families of approaches

 The previous pages analyzed major families of approaches using a shared analytical lens: the governance–knowledge matrix.
 Each family was examined in terms of its dominant governance mode and the primary knowledge object it treats as governable.